TiberSe/WorldofTanks-API.py/README.md

-# Wargaming-API.py
+# WorldofTanks-API.py
-API Wrapper for Wargaming API in Python
+API Wrapper for Wargaming API for World of Tanks in Python